Learning Password Best Practices Through In-Task Instruction: Method

 We used chi-square tests of homogeneity to examine demographic balance across the four groups.
-No significant differences were detected across groups for any demographic variable (all \emph{p}~$\geq$~0.05; e.g., gender: $\chi^2$(9, \emph{n} = 128) = 8.92, \emph{p} = 0.45), indicating that random assignment produced comparable participant samples.
+No significant differences were detected across groups for any demographic variable (all \emph{p}~$\geq$~0.05), indicating that random assignment produced comparable participant samples.